PdxCodeGuild/career-guide/README.md

 # Career Prep Guide

-<a href="top"></a>Below are resources to aid you in your job search.
+Below are resources to aid you in your job search.
 Be sure to follow the guidelines below to ensure a strong online presence.
 Before you start, Google yourself to make sure there's nothing that you aren't proud of!

-## Contents
+## <a href="top"></a>Contents
 ### Part 1
 - [PDX Code Guild Support Groups](#support)
 - [Getting Noticed](#getting-noticed)